luquelab/bioinformatics_mice_microbes/docs/tutorial/index.md

 1. Data Preparation

-- Input: sequences.fna (FASTA format)
+- Input: sequences.fna (FASTA format).
+There is an [example sequence](https://github.com/luquelab/bioinformatics_mice_microbes/blob/main/examples/sequences.fna) that can be run as an input in the pipeline.
 - Parsing: Using Biopython to load sequences
 - Verification: Displays sequence ID, length, and snippet